sakib-333/link-sharing-system-client/README.md

 ## Overview

-A system where users can generate shareable links for content (text, images, or files) and set them as public or private.
-Public links can be accessed by anyone, while private links require authentication or a password for access. integration
+A system where users can generate shareable links for content images and set them as public or private.
+Public links can be accessed by anyone, while private links require authentication or a password for access.

 # Purpose